nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Event**: Activities that start at a specific time and ends at a specific time.
 * **Task**: Activities to be undertaken that can be marked complete/incomplete.
-Optionally it has a date field to indicate deadlines.
+It also has a compulsory date field to indicate its deadline.

 --------------------------------------------------------------------------------------------------------------------